Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Evolutionary learning dynamics (gradient-free)

+however the Carnot cycle is not technically possible in this scenario as it is impossible to heat the system the required amount with adiabatic processes, so we only briefly consider it.
+For fixed $T_{\rm h}$ and $T_{\rm c}$, $\eta_{\rm S}$ and $\eta_{\rm O}$ are maximized by maximizing the volume ratio $V_{r}$, however $\eta_{\rm C}'$ is maximized by minimizing the difference between $V_{1}$ and $V_{2}$ with the volume values used in the true Carnot cycle.
+Given the fixed step sizes permitted for the processes in Tab. \ref{tab:action}, networks have learned to enact the size of a cycle that allows the best approximation of the Carnot cycle.

 Given only a set of processes and a path-extensive measure of efficiency, our neural network-based evolutionary learning framework is able to maximize path efficiency and so deduce a classic result of physics.
-This learning framework is similarly successful if it is presented with a different set of processes.
-While not shown here, when denied the adiabatic processes of Table 1 it learns the Stirling cycle\c{Stirling}, which is maximally-efficient in this context; when denied the isothermal processes it similarly learns the maximally-efficient Otto cycle\c{Otto}.
+This learning framework is also successful if it is presented with a different set of processes.
+When denied the adiabatic processes of Tab. \ref{tab:action}, our gradient-free evolutionary algorithm learns the Stirling cycle\c{Stirling}, which is maximally-efficient in this context (with our systems parameters, $\eta_{\rm S} \approx 0.291$.); when denied the isothermal processes it similarly learns the maximally-efficient Otto cycle\c{Otto}.
+In fact, these are the only types of cycles possible in those scenarios.
+For the Otto cycle, $T_{\rm h}$, must be increased so we set it to 1000 K ($\eta_{\rm O} \approx 0.658$ and $\eta_{\rm max} = 0.8$).

+Extensions to unknown thermodynamic processes are straightforward, and inspection of the resulting solutions provides physical insight in an unfamiliar setting.
+As an illustration, we replace the standard monatomic ideal gas adiabatic process, for which $TV^{2/3}$ is constant, with a fictitious irreversible process for which